nvjkmr/.vim/README.md

 * vim-surround
 * vim-system-copy

 **P.S.**: I recently switched to Golang, hence configured mostly for it.
-You might still find some traces of config done for Python; please ignore them.
+You might still find some traces of config done for Python.